For urgent consular assistance call

 If in doubt, seek local advice.

-The Islamic holiday month of Ramadan will be from mid April to mid May in 2021.
+In some areas of India, the Islamic holy month of Ramadan is observed.
 Respect religious and cultural customs and laws at this time.

 The Indian constitution doesn't recognise dual nationality.

-Indian law allows people of Indian origin in some countries to apply for Overseas Citizenship of India.
+Indian law allows people of Indian origin in some countries to apply for Overseas Citizenship of India (OCI).
 This includes people in Australia.

 Check the Overseas Citizenship of India section of the Indian Government's Ministry of Home Affairs website for details.